June-Skeeter/GEOB270_Lab2_2021S1/index.md

 ---

 # Lab 2 Introduction

+## Scenario
+You have a research question:
+What is the relationship between neighborhood tree coverage and rental cost in Vancouver?

+How to answer the question:
+1) Estimate tree coverage with satellite data and overlay census census data.
+2) Plot the relationship between income and tree coverage and run linear regression analysis.
+3) Visualize the result.

 <!--
 <iframe width="560" height="315" src="https://www.youtube.com/embed/UDE_v8S9-Kk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
  -->
 ## Learning Objectives:

+* Experience a Typical GIS Workflow
 * Explore Canadian Census Data
 * Download Data from Google Earth Engine
 * Work with Raster and Vector Data Layers